ilya-kavalenka/RECSEN/README.md

 rsc -t <target> -o <output_filename> <input_filename>
 ```

-XML is the only target currently supported by the RECSEN compiler.
+XML is the only target currently supported by the compiler.

 ### XML Output

 The XML output can be used for further arbitrary protocol processing, compiler verification and troubleshooting.

 SampleProtocol_1_0.xml
 SampleProtocol_2_0.xml
 SampleProtocol_3_0.xml
 SampleProtocol_4_0.xml
 SampleProtocol_5_0.xml
 SampleProtocol_6_0.xml